See the Front Desk To Pick Up Supplies:

 Residence students may sign out the use of the Residence tennis courts, basketball court, ice rink, or Bartley Kitchenette at the Front Desk.
 No cost, just bring your student ID card.

-Some sports equipment available for use - see Front Desk for details.
+Some sports equipment is available for use - see Front Desk for details.

 Sign-out requests that have been pre-booked through Conference Services by a group will take precedence over individual drop-in sign-out requests.